cainsusk/BitcoinCore-Architecture/A1/script.md

 # Lessons Learned
-Thus, through investigating the conceptual architecture of Bitcoin Core, we have found that through leveraging math and cryptography, Bitcoin Core is able to ensure security in a system without any third party verification.

-This is in stark contrast to any verification system before it -- and represents a new model for ensuring security in global, safety critical systems.
+Through poring over documentation we were able to derive and comprehend the conceptual architecture of Bitcoin Core.
+We found that the texts were dense and sometimes hard to initially understand -- however once we pruned the information down to what was strictly necessary, the conceptual architecture became much clearer.

+Our research has taught us not only how Bitcoin works, but on a deeper level it has also taught us how to research more effectively through carefully selecting and pruning sources.

 # Limitations
 As of now, this report does not go into detail about the specific mathematical processes and implementation of Bitcoin Core -- but rather outlines the conceptual architecture which it follows.

 However, the implementation of the system is critical to understanding how Bitcoin Core works, and must be explored further to get a firmer grasp of how the system operates fully.

+# Conclusion
+Thus, Bitcoin Core is a Asynchronous, Peer to Peer system which takes advantage of cryptography to send, receive, retain, and verify value over the internet -- without the need for third party verification.